-5.2.7.3 AVA_VLA.1 Developer vulnerability analysis
+5.2.7.5 AVA VLA.2 Independent vulnerability analysis

-AVA_VLA.1.1D The developer shall perform and document an analysis of the TOE deliverables searching for obvious ways in which a user can violate the TSP.
-AVA_VLA.1.2D The developer shall document the disposition of the obvious vulnerabilities.
-5.2.7.3.2 Content and d presentation of evidence elements AVA_VLA.1.2C The documentation shall show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intende d environment for the TOE.
-5.2.7.3.3 Evaluator a ction elements AVA_VLA.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.
-AVA_VLA.1.3E The evaluator shall conduct penetration testing, building on the developer vulnerability analysis, to ensure obvious vulnerabilities have been addressed.
-Application Note: The flaws: evaluator should consider the following with respect to the search for obvious a. dependencies among functional components and potential inconsistencies in the strength of unction among independent functions. с.
-Potential inconsistencies between the TSP and the functional specification.
-L d.
-Potential gaps or inconsistencies in the HLD and potentially invalid assumptions about supporting hardware, software, or firmware required by the TSF.
+AVA VLA.2.1D The developer shall perform and document an analysis of the TOE deliverables searching for obvious ways in which a user can violate the TSP.

+AVA_VLA.2.2D The developer shall document the disposition of identified vulnerabilities.

+AVA_VLA.2.1C The documentation shall show, for all identified vulnerabilities, that the vulnerability cannot be exploited in the intended environment for the TOE.

+AVA_VLA.2.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.

+AVA_VLA.2.2E The evaluator shall conduct penetration testing, building on the developer vulnerability analysis, to ensure obvious vulnerabilities have been addressed.

+AVA_VLA.2.3E The evaluator shall perform independent penetration testing based on the independent vulnerability analysis, to determine the exploitability of additional identified vulnerabilities in the intended environment.

+AVA_VLA.2.4E The evaluator shall determine that the TOE is resistant to pe netration attacks performed by an attacker possessing a low attack potential.

+Application Note: The evaluator should consider the following with respect to the search for obvious flaws:

-- e.
-Potential gaps in the administrator guidance that enable the administrator to fail: a) make effective use of TSF functions, b) to understands or take actions that need to be performed, c) to install and / or configure the TOE correctly, and, d) to avoid unintended interactions among security functions.
-In particular, Failure to describe all security parameters under the administrator's control and the effects of settings of those parameters. - f.
-Potential gaps in user guidance that enable the user to fail to control functions and privileges as required to maintain a secure processing environment.
-Potential presence in the user guidance of information that facilitates exploitation of vulnerabilities. - g.
-Open literature (e.g., CERT advisories, bug-trac mailing lists, etc.) that contains information on vulnerabilities on the TSF should be consulted.
+- dependencies among functional components and potential inconsistencies in the strength of unction among independent functions. - Potential inconsistencies between the TSP and the functional specification. - Potential gaps or inconsistencies in the HLD and potentially invalid assumptions about supporting hardware, software, or firmware required by the TSF. - Potential gaps in the administrator guidance that enable the administrator to fail: a) make effective use of TSF functions, b) to understands or take actions that need to be performed, c) to install and / or configure the TOE correctly, and, d) to avoid unintended interactions among security functions.
+In particular, Failure to describe all security parameters under the administrator's control and the effects of settings of those parameters. - Potential gaps in user guidance that enable the user to fail to control functions and privileges as required to maintain a secure processing environment.
+Potential presence in the user guidance of information that facilitates exploitation of vulnerabilities. - Open literature (e.g., CERT advisories, bug-traC mailing lists, etc.) which contain information on vulnerabilities on the TSF should be consulted